SwissCore92/comfyui-telegram-suite/README.md

     }
 }
 ```
-> You can use any String as key value for both "bots" and "chats".
+> You can use any String as key value for both `"bots"` and `"chats"`.
 Just use a name you can recognize.
-I like to use the telegram `username`.
+I like to use the telegram @`username`.

 ### Step 4:
 Restart ComfyUI again. -> Have fun!